-Students may request an waiver based on religious grounds by completing the IDPH Certificate of Religious Exemption, which MUST be completed and signed by the students' primary care provider.
-General philosophical or moral objection to immunization is not sufficient for an waiver on religious grounds.
+Waivers: Students may request a waiver based on religious grounds by completing the IDPH Certificate of Religious Exemption, which MUST be completed and signed by the students' primary care provider.
+General philosophical or moral objection to immunization is not sufficient for a waiver on religious grounds.

 If a medical waiver is requested, documentation of medical reasons, date waiver ends (if applicable), and the physician's signature is required.
-Immunization requirements and additional information are provided on the Health Services website.
+Immunization requirements and additional information are available on the Health Services website.